SwapneelM/DeepHGCal/README.md

 For clustering, the plot_file can be `plot_inference_clustering.py`

 It will plot the resolution histogram as well as output mean and variance of resolution on stdout.

+### Issues

+1. Tensorflow and CUDA compatibility issue: Check thread on [Tensorflow's Github Issues](https://github.com/tensorflow/tensorflow/issues/15604) for your specific version of `libcublas.so`

+2. `No module named <module_name>`: This means you have not initialized the `$PYTHONPATH`, `$LD_PRELOAD` or `$PATH` and the script cannot find the modules you want to import.
+(Note that `DeepHGCal/python` must be placed on the `$PYTHONPATH` for the internal modules to be found)

+3. `KeyError`: Ensure that you are using the correct configuration file with the model of your choice and it has all the necessary keys initialized.

+4. `PermissionError: [Errno 1] Operation not permitted`: This is most likely a file-writing error and is expected for an off-the-shelf run of the model training.
+Modify the config to point to your own output directory where you do have write permission.